torch/torch7/doc/maths.md

 <a name="torch.conv.dok"></a>
 ## Convolution Operations ##

-These function implement convolution or cross-correlation of an input image (or set of input images) with a kernel (or set of kernels).
+These functions implement convolution or cross-correlation of an input image (or set of input images) with a kernel (or set of kernels).
 The convolution function in Torch can handle different types of input/kernel dimensions and produces corresponding outputs.
 The